New 'Australian values' test planned for citizenship

 Turnbull said the current immigration process was mainly "administrative" while the citizenship test largely a "civics test."

-The current citizenship multiple-choice questionnaire tests a person's knowledge of Australian laws, national symbols and colours of the Aboriginal flag.
+The current citizenship multiple-choice questionnaire tests a person's knowledge of Australian laws, national symbols and colors of the Aboriginal flag.
 But Turnbull said it was not adequate to judge whether a person would accept "Australian values."

 "If we believe that respect for women and children and saying no to violence...is an Australian value, and it is, then why should that not be made a key part, a fundamental part, a very prominent part, of our process to be an Australian citizen?
 Why should the test simply be a checklist of civic questions?"